awsdocs/amazon-cognito-developer-guide/doc_source/identity-pools.md

 1. You will be prompted for access to your AWS resources\.

    Choose **Allow** to create the two default roles associated with your identity pool–one for unauthenticated users and one for authenticated users\.
 These default roles provide your identity pool access to Amazon Cognito Sync\.
 You can modify the roles associated with your identity pool in the IAM console\.
-For additional instructions on working with the Amazon Cognito console, see [Using the Amazon Cognito Console](cognito-console.md)\.
+For additional instructions on working with the Amazon Cognito console, see [Using the Amazon Cognito console](cognito-console.md)\.

-## User IAM Roles<a name="user-iam-roles"></a>
+## User IAM roles<a name="user-iam-roles"></a>

 An IAM role defines the permissions for your users to access AWS resources, like [Amazon Cognito Sync](cognito-sync.md)\.
 Users of your application will assume the roles you create\.
 You can specify different roles for authenticated and unauthenticated users\.
-To learn more about IAM roles, see [IAM Roles](iam-roles.md)\.
+To learn more about IAM roles, see [IAM roles](iam-roles.md)\.

-## Authenticated and Unauthenticated Identities<a name="authenticated-and-unauthenticated-identities"></a>
+## Authenticated and unauthenticated identities<a name="authenticated-and-unauthenticated-identities"></a>

 Amazon Cognito identity pools support both authenticated and unauthenticated identities\.
 Authenticated identities belong to users who are authenticated by any supported identity provider\.
 Unauthenticated identities typically belong to guest users\.
-+  To configure authenticated identities with a public login provider, see [Identity Pools \(Federated Identities\) External Identity Providers](external-identity-providers.md)\.
++  To configure authenticated identities with a public login provider, see [Identity pools \(federated identities\) external identity providers](external-identity-providers.md)\.
-+  To configure your own backend authentication process, see [Developer Authenticated Identities \(Identity Pools\)](developer-authenticated-identities.md)\.
++  To configure your own backend authentication process, see [Developer authenticated identities \(identity pools\)](developer-authenticated-identities.md)\.

 ## Enable or disable unauthenticated identities<a name="enable-or-disable-unauthenticated-identities"></a>

  Amazon Cognito Identity Pools can support unauthenticated identities by providing a unique identifier and AWS credentials for users who do not authenticate with an identity provider\.
 If your application allows users who do not log in, you can enable access for unauthenticated identities\.
-To learn more, see [Getting Started with Amazon Cognito Identity Pools \(Federated Identities\)](getting-started-with-identity-pools.md)\.
+To learn more, see [Getting started with Amazon Cognito identity pools \(federated identities\)](getting-started-with-identity-pools.md)\.

 Choose **Manage Identity Pools** from the [Amazon Cognito console](https://console.aws.amazon.com/cognito/home):